AnugiW-creator/Inflationary-Cosmology/README.md

 # Inflationary-Cosmology
 Project on inflationary cosmology for Modern Computational Techniques

 Curvature.nb: Mathematica is used to plot manifolds representing the structure of spacetime at different curvatures $k$.
+Results are shown in 'positively1.png', 'flat1.png' and 'negatively3.png'.

 Einstein's equations.nb: Friedmann and continuity equations are derived using the diffgeo package.
-The evolution of the scale factor is then found for each of the three periods of the Universe (radiation dominated, matter dominated and Dark Energy dominated).
+The evolution of the scale factor is then found for each of the three periods of the Universe (radiation dominated, matter dominated and Dark Energy dominated); result is shown in 'scale factor comparison.png'.

 Inflation equations.nb: Friedmann and contiuity equations are found in terms of a homogeneous scalar field (which is assumed to drive inflation).
 These can be manipulated to express the conditions required for inflation to occur.
 The slow-roll approximation is introduced to simplify the Friedmann and continuity equations.
 The slow-roll parameters are defined using the Planck mass and derivatives of the potential $V$ - inflation occurs as long as these parameters are much less than 1.